 And though he may not be playing big minutes or have a reputation as a defensive presence, no player on the Pacers is cleaning the glass like Luis Scola.
 Not a bad bonus coming from a guy who was brought in to hit jumpers and provide some scoring off the bench.

-Topics: Board Work
+Tags: Board Work